-The story of Saint George & the Dragon was first recorded in the 10th century during the time of the First Crusade (1096-99).
+The story of the saint was first recorded in the 10th century during the time of the First Crusade (1096-1099).
 The painting depicts the essence of the tale.
 The Christian Saint George was inspired to seek out and slaughter the evil Dragon roaming the countryside.
 The Dragon demanded human sacrifice, like the ancient Greek tale of Perseus and Andromeda, and the Dragon was also attacking a princess.
-There are definitively pre-Christian origins to the tale of Saint George & the Dragon.
+There are definitively pre-Christian origins to the tale of Saint George.
 However, with the hand of God featured in the upper right corner, this painting takes on a Christian morality and religious zeal.
 Saint George is being blessed by the hand in an act of protection and following God’s will.

 Saint George and the Dragon is painted in the late Byzantine style that is harmonious with the Russian Orthodox religion.
 It features strong patterns as seen in the fluttering cape, firm lines as seen in the dragon’s body, and intense contrasting colours as seen in the horse’s head.
 These three stylistic elements heighten the legibility of the icon as it would have been seen in its original spatial context.

 Originally the icon would have been carried inside a dimly lit church with only flickering candles to illuminate it through the church’s clouds of smoky incense.
 If the painting’s visual style was more subdued and understated, then its visual impact would be lost in the dark church interior.
 The painter of Saint George and the Dragon understood that strong patterns, firm lines, and intense colours are necessary if the painting’s audience is to clearly see and understand it.
 Paintings like Cavaliere d’Arpino’s Perseus Rescuing Andromeda and the Faras Gallery Saint Anne do not have the same visual intensity.